Geekmaxxer/gta-radio-editor/README.md

 - Windows 10/11 x64.
 - A GTA V directory containing RPF archives compatible with CodeWalker.
 The station finder supports varied folder layouts, but encrypted archives still require compatible archive keys.
 - MP3, WAV, FLAC, AAC, M4A, WMA, or Ogg Vorbis input.
 AAC/M4A/WMA/FLAC decoding uses Windows Media Foundation; Windows N installations may need the Media Feature Pack.
 - A mods-folder loader such as OpenIV.asi to make GTA V use the finished RPF.
-This is optional for most ports.
+This is 100% optional for most ports, only GTA 5 Legacy PC needs OpenIV.asi.
+- A normal GTA 5 Legacy PC install won't let you load it's tables/rpf files unless patched by a port or OpenIV.asi is installed.

 ## Use